Greater Burlington's Hidden gem: Phelps House Museum

 William Garrett, an early Burlington merchant, constructed this stunning home in 1851.
 Like many other families, William’s was growing quickly.
 With nine children, the Garrett family had to expand their home and in 1871.
 They added a tower and mansard to the east end.
 Following the death of Mrs. Garrett, the house was repurposed to become the first Burlington Protestant Hospital from 1894-1899.
 At that time, patient ward rooms cost one dollar a day.
 The first nursing school was also located at the home.
 The Phelps family moved into the home when the hospital closed.
 The house was sold to the Des Moines County Historical Society in 1973 after the death of the last Phelps sister; their brother donated all the contents of the home to the Historical Society.

-If you would like to visit us, our hours of operation are May through October (Saturdays & Sundays only) from 1:30-4:30.
-We do take appointments during the off season, for information call (319) 753-5880 or e-mail Jim Hunt at email@example.com.
+If you would like to visit, hours of operation are May through October (Saturdays & Sundays only) from 1 - 4 PM or by appointment by contacting firstname.lastname@example.org or calling 319-752-7449.

-Written by: Jim was an educator for 32 years; he has been the museum manager for the last 19 years and resides in Burlington.
+Written by: Jim Hunt was an educator for 32 years and was the museum manager 19 years.